-Thousands of people are finding ways to turn their passions into full-time businesses.
+Thousands of people are finding ways to turn their passions into full-time businesses, even in these challenging times.
 Rob Griffin looks at the possibilities.

-It might sound like an impossible dream but thousands of people are managing to successfully combine work and play.
+It might sound like an impossible dream but thousands of people have already managed to successfully combine work and play.

 ‘‘I wrote it with my youngest brother, Eddy, and it was one of those light bulb moments,’ he recalls.